By Lindy Faulkner, Retail Manager, ABOC, NCLEC

 We rounded out our first full day with a Moscot music event at the Moscot flagship store on Orchard Street.
 Many of you are familiar with the Moscot line since we carry it at both locations and the collection has so much to offer.
 The line has a rich family history and a classic New York story to tell.
 Moscot has worked with local musicians for many years and periodically hosts shows open to the public, much like Eclectic Eye and local art shows.
 The rain was relentless, but Rebecca and I persevered and made it just in time for the end of the show.
 Afterwards, we dined at an adorable nearby restaurant.
 Tim, one of Moscot store managers and brand ambassadors that Eclectic Eye works closely with, Harvey and Zack Moscot, and a few others on their team joined us for wine and food.
 The Moscot team took us deep into the history of the brand and why its close ties with professional surfing.
 The food was delicious and the atmosphere felt like one you’d stumble upon in a small Italian village.
 The great conversation and complimentary dessert completed the recipe for a perfect evening.
 Moscot is a great fit for Eclectic Eye and we love bringing a little slice of New York to Memphis.
 We really do enjoy dining there.
 Before we came on this trip, one of my good friends told me that if I had the time, I should probably check out this restaurant called Copinette.
 Apparently, they have American cuisine but with a French influence, which sounds amazing!
 Unfortunately, we had so much planned that we just didn’t get around to going there this time.
 But if we take any more trips to the Big Apple, we will definitely have to check out as it is meant to be really good.

 On Saturday, we wanted to shop – for new pieces from collections we currently feature in our stores, that is.
 Francis Klein was our first stop and we knew we’d need to brace ourselves, because this brand tops its previous collection every time.
 We met with Dixie and Betty, the daughters of the brand’s creator, and they took us on a journey through the new arrivals.
 They recently found an old warehouse with high quality, rare vintage acetate and jewelry molds used by the French royal family.
 These findings served as inspiration for the new collection and pictures can’t begin to do the details justice!
 Needless to say, we fell in love and left with a new order for each store, as well as a few special pieces for ourselves.
 These handmade pieces take at least 2 months to produce, and sometimes longer, so the hardest part of Francis Klein is keeping your patience in check!
+Obviously, with us being in New York and having a shopping itch to scratch, we couldn’t leave without a visit to Macy’s.
+Those looking to head to the department store for themselves may first want to check Raise for a macys promo code so that they can make savings on their purchases.

 Next stop: Anne et Valentin and Theo.
 Florian, our rep for these brands, was ready to show us the new beauties and both collections, as usual, have so much color and creativity to offer.
 We are very excited about the upcoming trunk show in June so you can see some of these new designs in person.